 - A. This policy supplements the Town Code requirements for all stormwater storage.
-Underground stormwater storage involves constructing underground tanks, pipes, or vaults that accept stormwater runoff by means of inlets and storm drain pipes.
+Underground stormwater storage involves the construction of underground tanks, pipes, or vaults that accept stormwater runoff by means of inlets and storm drain pipes.
 The Town will only approve underground storage after rigorous analysis of storage system location, specifications, access, operation and maintenance, liability, and signage. - B. Projects qualifying for underground stormwater storage must meet the following criteria: - 1.
 Projects located within a commercial, non-residential or multi-family development with a viable property maintenance organization or other maintenance mechanism to assume continued maintenance of the underground stormwater storage system and protect the public interest. - 2.
-Single family residences with a_Storm Drainage Facilities Agreement instead of a drainage easementDrainage Easement. - C. General Criteria for Underground Stormwater Storage System Design

-- 1. Underground stormwater storage systems must demonstrate protection of public health, safety, and welfare as established by the Town Code and adopted policies. - 2.
-All underground stormwater storage elements must meet industry or stricter standards. - 3.
-Storage systems must not be located under buildings or parking garages. - 4.
-The owner must executededicate a drainage easement as identified in Section 7-1, or a Storm Drainage Facilities Agreement for single family residential properties. - 5.
-Design must address: - a.
+Single family residences with a Storm Drainage Facilities Agreement instead of a Drainage Easement. - C. General Criteria for Underground Stormwater Storage System Design - 1.
+Underground stormwater storage systems must demonstrate protection of public health, safety, and welfare as established by the Town Code and adopted policies. - 2.
+All underground stormwater storage elements must meet or exceed industry standards. - Storage systems must not be located under buildings or parking garages. - 4.
+The owner must execute a Storm Drainage Facilities Agreement for single family residential properties. - Design must address: - a.
 Water quality protection measures to protect underground and surface water resources that meet applicable water quality standards. - b.
 Vector control within storage system. - c.
-Redundancy in case of storage system failure, with particular attention to the possibility of structure or street flooding, sediment accumulation, or storm events that are greater than the 100-year, 2-hour event. - d.
-Initial suspended sediment load removal. - e.
-At least a 75 year life of entire system, including the lining and coating of the underground storage structure. - f.
-Drainage by percolation or gravity.
-Pumped systems or drywells will only be considered if no other reasonable alternative exists. - D. Specific Criteria for Underground Stormwater Storage Design - 1.
-Outfall-underground storage systems must have some sort of outfall, such as gravity drains or pumps. - 2.
-Percolation- Provide calculations that must demonstrate existence of pervious sub-soils and calculate estimated substantiate percolation rate within 36 hours. - 32.
-Pipes-underground storage system pipes must have a smooth interior floor to prevent debris from collecting in the pipe, reducing its effective volume. - 43.
-Installation-excavation, bedding, and backfill procedures and materials must be in accordance with MAG standards. - 54.
-Access-a minimum of two-one_access points must be provided for each underground storage system to enable inspections and removal of accumulated sediment and debris.
-Access must be in accordance with MAG standards.
+Redundancy in case of storage system failure, with particular attention to potential structure or street flooding, sediment accumulation, or storm events greater than a 100-year, 2-hour event. - d.
+Initial suspended sediment load removal.